Edwin J. Hill Sells 23,362 Shares of CarMax, Inc. (NYSE:KMX) Stock

-CarMax, Inc. (NYSE:KMX) COO Edwin J. Hill sold 23,362 shares of CarMax stock in a transaction on Monday, July 12th.
-The stock was sold at an average price of $135.20, for a total value of $3,158,542.40.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+CarMax, Inc. (NYSE:KMX) COO Edwin J. Hill sold 23,362 shares of the business’s stock in a transaction that occurred on Monday, July 12th.
+The stock was sold at an average price of $135.20, for a total transaction of $3,158,542.40.
+Following the sale, the chief operating officer now owns 7,929 shares of the company’s stock, valued at approximately $1,072,000.80.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.

 Edwin J. Hill also recently made the following trade(s):

-A number of institutional investors have recently bought and sold shares of the business.
-State of Alaska Department of Revenue grew its holdings in shares of CarMax by 64.7% during the second quarter.
-State of Alaska Department of Revenue now owns 41,943 shares of the company’s stock worth $5,416,000 after purchasing an additional 16,473 shares during the last quarter.
-Leith Wheeler Investment Counsel Ltd. boosted its position in CarMax by 5.4% during the 2nd quarter.
-Leith Wheeler Investment Counsel Ltd. now owns 85,456 shares of the company’s stock worth $11,037,000 after buying an additional 4,410 shares during the period.
-Salvus Wealth Management LLC grew its holdings in CarMax by 1.2% during the 2nd quarter.
-Salvus Wealth Management LLC now owns 27,577 shares of the company’s stock worth $3,601,000 after acquiring an additional 337 shares during the last quarter.
-Fulton Bank N.A. increased its position in CarMax by 27.9% in the 2nd quarter.
-Fulton Bank N.A. now owns 2,097 shares of the company’s stock valued at $271,000 after acquiring an additional 458 shares during the period.
-Finally, Advisor Partners LLC bought a new stake in shares of CarMax in the first quarter worth $268,000.
-Hedge funds and other institutional investors own 93.14% of the company’s stock.
+Several analysts recently commented on KMX shares.
+JPMorgan Chase & Co. upped their price target on shares of CarMax from $115.00 to $120.00 and gave the company a “neutral” rating in a research report on Monday, June 28th.
+Zacks Investment Research upgraded shares of CarMax from a “hold” rating to a “strong-buy” rating and set a $150.00 price target for the company in a research report on Wednesday, June 30th.
+Stephens upped their price target on shares of CarMax from $154.00 to $163.00 and gave the company an “overweight” rating in a research report on Monday, June 28th.
+Seaport Global Securities downgraded shares of CarMax from a “buy” rating to a “neutral” rating in a research report on Wednesday, March 31st.
+Finally, Oppenheimer upped their price objective on shares of CarMax from $130.00 to $153.00 and gave the stock an “outperform” rating in a research report on Friday, April 9th.
+Two equities research analysts have rated the stock with a sell rating, three have given a hold rating, eight have given a buy rating and one has issued a strong buy rating to the company.
+CarMax has an average rating of “Buy” and a consensus target price of $127.67.

-A number of analysts have issued reports on the stock.
-Oppenheimer lifted their price target on shares of CarMax from $130.00 to $153.00 and gave the company an “outperform” rating in a report on Friday, April 9th.
-JPMorgan Chase & Co. boosted their target price on CarMax from $115.00 to $120.00 and gave the company a “neutral” rating in a research report on Monday, June 28th.
-Stephens raised their price target on CarMax from $154.00 to $163.00 and gave the stock an “overweight” rating in a research report on Monday, June 28th.
-Royal Bank of Canada boosted their price objective on shares of CarMax from $148.00 to $160.00 and gave the company an “outperform” rating in a research report on Monday, June 28th.
-Finally, Wedbush reissued a “neutral” rating and issued a $130.00 price target (down from $155.00) on shares of CarMax in a research report on Tuesday, May 25th.
-Two equities research analysts have rated the stock with a sell rating, three have assigned a hold rating, eight have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and an average target price of $127.67.
+Several large investors have recently bought and sold shares of the company.
+Janus Henderson Group PLC grew its stake in CarMax by 0.5% in the 1st quarter.
+Janus Henderson Group PLC now owns 4,150,232 shares of the company’s stock valued at $550,570,000 after acquiring an additional 19,950 shares during the last quarter.
+Geode Capital Management LLC grew its stake in CarMax by 1.7% in the 1st quarter.
+Geode Capital Management LLC now owns 2,702,212 shares of the company’s stock valued at $357,499,000 after acquiring an additional 44,139 shares during the last quarter.
+JPMorgan Chase & Co. grew its stake in CarMax by 2.4% in the 1st quarter.
+JPMorgan Chase & Co. now owns 2,565,188 shares of the company’s stock valued at $340,297,000 after acquiring an additional 60,363 shares during the last quarter.
+Brown Advisory Inc. grew its stake in CarMax by 6.4% in the 4th quarter.
+Brown Advisory Inc. now owns 2,023,971 shares of the company’s stock valued at $191,185,000 after acquiring an additional 121,117 shares during the last quarter.
+Finally, DF Dent & Co.
+Inc. grew its stake in CarMax by 20.0% in the 4th quarter.
+DF Dent & Co.
+Inc. now owns 1,934,042 shares of the company’s stock valued at $182,690,000 after acquiring an additional 322,692 shares during the last quarter.
+93.14% of the stock is currently owned by institutional investors and hedge funds.

 About CarMax